daxter-army/react-beautiful-calendar/readme.md

   <Calendar onDateChange={your_handler_function} />
   ```

-### 🦮 USER GUIDE
+### 🦮 User Guide

 #### Calendar

-Displays a complete, interactive calendar widget.
+- Displays a complete, interactive calendar widget.

 #### Props

-**This documentation is compatible with the current package version, 1.1.11**
+- **This documentation is compatible with the current package version, 1.1.11**

 |   Prop name    |                                                       Description                                                       | Default value |                 Example                  |
 | :------------: | :---------------------------------------------------------------------------------------------------------------------: | :-----------: | :--------------------------------------: |